RooyyDoe/Insights-about-edo-period-of-Japan/README.md

 ## Credits

-* [Help from Thijs Spijker](https://github.com/iSirThijs) - Explained a lot of difficult programming stuff and good guy to talk against when u have a problem.
+* [Help from Thijs Spijker](https://github.com/iSirThijs) - Explained a lot of difficult programming stuff and good guy to talk against when u have a problem or when ur stuck.
 * [Help from Kris Kuijpers](https://github.com/kriskuiper) — Tried to explain to me how fetch works and how I need to use the reduce function.
 Also lets you see things from another perspective.
 * [Help from Stefan Gerrits](https://github.com/StefanGerrits2) — Did alot of programming together and watched in each other code to fix certain things.
 Also did the deploying of our apps together.
 * [Help from Leroy van Biljouw](https://github.com/SqueezyDough) - He helpt me look on a different way to my project while I was thinking way to hard for what I needed to do.
 Also showed me how he did he's map structure and I got inspired

+## Upcoming features
+- [ ] A detail page with extra information about the object.
+- [ ] Sharing option for social media or liking option.
+- [ ] Search option on the homepage where you can search for a specific year period
+- [ ] Making it more dynamic so that a developer can load in a different query and it will still work.

 # License